 CARL VIGELAND

-Carl Vigeland is the best-selling author of 17 books, including Holy Ground, Symmetry, Walking Trane, Ricochet, October Calf (with Archibald MacLeish), French Lessons (with Joseph C. French Jr.), Dear President Trump: An Open Letter on Greatness, A Symphony for Shelbie, The Great Romance, The Breathless Present, Jonathan Sternbeg, The Mostly Mozart Guide to Mozart, Jazz in the Bittersweet Blues of Life (with Wynton Marsalis), Letters to a Young Golfer (with Bob Duval), Staling the SHark, In Concert, and Great Good Fortune.
+Carl Vigeland is the best-selling author of 17 books, including Holy Ground, Symmetry, Walking Trane, Ricochet, October Calf (with Archibald MacLeish), French Lessons (with Joseph C. French Jr.), Dear President Trump: An Open Letter on Greatness, A Symphony for Shelbie, The Great Romance, The Breathless Present, Jonathan Sternbeg, The Mostly Mozart Guide to Mozart, Jazz in the Bittersweet Blues of Life (with Wynton Marsalis), Letters to a Young Golfer (with Bob Duval), Stalking the Shark, In Concert, and Great Good Fortune.
 Vigeland has also written about many different subjects for a wide variety of magazines, including The Atlantic Monthly, Boston Magazine, The Boston Globe Magazine, Conde Nast Traveler, Country Journal, DoubleTake, Downbeat, Fast Company, Golf Digest, Harper's, Harvard, New England Monthly, The New York Times Magazine, The New Yorker, Playboy, Sports Illustrated, and Yankee.
 An amateur pianist and trumpet player, he is also an avid skier and excellent golfer--activities about which he has often written.
 Vigeland is a graduate of Harvard, and he was for many years a lecturer in journalism at the University of Massachusetts in Amherst, where he was cited for excellence in teaching.
 Among other awards, his book In Concert (about the Boston Symphony) received a New York Public Library commendation, and his Mozart research and writing was aided by a residency at Yaddo.

 ~